KD5VMF/Arduino-Giga-R1-Wifi/Giga_StefansBasic2/README.md

 ## BASIC language — full command set

-Commands are case‑insensitive.
+Commands are case-insensitive.
 Availability of some features depends on the hardware & compile options, but this GIGA build ships the **full** set by default.

 ### Core
 `PRINT`, `LET`, `INPUT`, `GOTO`, `GOSUB`, `RETURN`,